MrLoh/MrLoh.github.io/_posts/2015-05-25-bending-markdown-for-jekyll-and-github-pages.md

 ---
 title: Bending Markdown for Jekyll and GitHub Pages
 date: 2015-05-26-15:45
-tags: [Jekyll, Markdown, GitHub, WebDev, jQuery, HTML]
+tags: [Jekyll, Markdown, GitHub Pages, Web Development, jQuery, HTML]
-keywords: [RedCarpet, GitHub Pages, Kramdown, JavaScript]
+keywords: [RedCarpet, GitHub, Kramdown, JavaScript]
 ---

 If you are using [Jekyll](http://jekyll.com/) you probably love writing in [Markdown](http://daringfireball.net/projects/markdown/syntax).
 So do I and over time I've really gotten used to so called GitHub flavored markdown ([GFM](https://help.github.com/articles/github-flavored-markdown/)).
 This adds some nice features to Markdown, most notably: strike-through, checkmarks, tables, **and** fenced code blocks [^1].
 One might think that when using Jekyll on [GitHub Pages](https://pages.github.com/) it would be standard to have GFM, but it's not that simple.